 We blend established usability principles with accessibility best practices that meet the Web Content Accessibility Guidelines (WCAG) 2.0 to deliver sites that balance user needs and expectations.
 The result: You expand your reach, enhance your brand, and reduce your risk of litigation.

-Does Your Website Need a Section 508 Compliance Audit?
+Does Your Website Need a Section 508 Accessibility Evaluation?

-We analyze your website and provide a Section 508 Compliance Report that shows where key elements of your website stand in comparison to the compliance guidelines.
-The website Compliance Report will serve as your guide to improve your website’s compliance levels where possible.
+We analyze your website and provide a Section 508 Website Accessibility Report that shows where key elements of your website stand in comparison to the compliance guidelines.
+The Website Accessibility Report will serve as your guide to improve your website’s compliance levels where possible.

 Pricing is based on the number and size or your website(s).
 Contact us today for an estimate and get started on making your current website or a new website 508 compliant.
 Email us or call us at (859) 781-4021.